spencertipping/ni/doc/ni_by_example_4.md

 You can also call `%#` with a number, in which case the streams will be interleaved with a ratio of `first stream : second stream :: #:1 `

-Interleaving streams with a numeric argument will cut off when either stream is exhausted.
+Interleaving streams with a numeric argument will cut off the output stream when either stream is exhausted.

 ###`=`: Duplicate Stream and Discard